DNACENSolutions/dnac_ansible_workflows/workflows/site_hierarchy/README.md

 To ensure a successful execution of the playbooks with your specified inputs, follow these steps:

   **Input Validation:**
   Before executing the playbook, it is essential to validate the input schema.
 This step ensures that all required parameters are included and correctly formatted.
-Run the following command to perform the validation, providing the schema path with `-s` and the input path with `-d`.
+Run the following command to perform the validation, using `-s` for the schema path and `-v` (`--vars`) for the vars file path.

 ### Run Schema Validation